sutej-pal/sutej-pal/README.md

 ### Hi there 👋

-I am Sutej Pal, currently working as a Senior Full-stack developer at HashStudioz Pvt.
+I am Sutej Pal, currently working as a Sr. Software Engineer at HashStudioz Pvt.
 Ltd..
 I love to learn new stuff, and best practices and to write clean code.

 - 🔭 I’m currently working on a network management application.